hansroland/reflex-dom-inbits/tutorial.md

 ## Function Application as Fold Function

 Now in addition to the increment and decrement buttons, we want a third button to reset the counter to zero.
-If we still want to use normal addition as a folding function, to reset, we have to read out the current value of the counter and replace the reset event with the negative value of the counter.
-This is very messy!!
+The challenge is this reset: To continue to use normal addition as a fold function, we would have to read out the current value of the counter and replace the reset event with the negative value of the counter.
+This, however, is very messy!!

 A better approach is to use events, that carry functions as payloads.
 We transform